 Script & Storyboard

-I’ve done many projects which I handle both scripting and storyboarding.
+I’ve done many projects in which I handle both scripting and storyboarding.
 I’ve also handled projects where it’s split into two, working with another person together to produce both these documents.

 Going back and forth and talking through the functionality is important, even if it’s with somebody not on the project.

 This shows up as the largest piece of the process but I’d say it’s not. designing the project and making sure everything is a seamless user experience is much larger.
-In complex projects the first few steps are much longer and more work, for good reason though.
+In complex projects, the first few steps are much longer and more work, for good reason though.

 Once everything is all figured out and ready to go, this stage is mostly short and simple.
 It’s iterative, yes, but if the first few steps were done properly, iterations are quick and painless, no big surprises.

 I like to give a preview of how things are coming along if there’s anything that was forgotten or overlooked in the previous steps.
-Hopefully nothing was forgotten though!
+Hopefully, nothing was forgotten though!

 Final Viewing – Sign Off – Posting